Learn about actual and potential costs

 Buyers should reference the Buying Lead Time section of this report for more information on average project schedules.

 Evaluate major factors to mitigate risk

 How risky is the Phone Headsets supply chain?

 The supply chain risk for phone headsets is moderate, posing some challenges to buyers.
 Key inputs in the manufacture of headsets include plastics, semiconductors, circuits, wiring and cables.
-With the exception of semiconductor manufacturers, risk from first and second-tier suppliers is medium.
-Price fluctuations of inputs, such as plastic, can...
+With the exception of wire and cable manufacturers, risk from first and second-tier suppliers is medium.
+Price fluctuations of inputs, such as...
 Subscribe to learn more.